Wednesday, March 13, 2024

 The first benefit of life in Christ is that God has chosen us by grace.
 Verses 3-6 is a call to praise or bless God, inviting us to reflect upon the work of the Father.
 The Father having blessed us in Christ, the author enumerates those blessings.
 Christ becomes the model or means through whom the Father blesses.
 The determination of the Father to deal with humanity through Christ is the greatest of blessings to humanity and the greatest reason to offer praise to the Father.
 Such spiritual blessing is a divinely given and unified whole that affects real people in history.

 An enumerated blessing is that the Father chose a people.
 The act of election has a pretemporal aspect here.
-It suggests the notion that the origin of salvation in the eternity of God is prior to all the chances that we see in history.[4]The author is dealing with election, which in the Old Testament is an historical event.
+It suggests the notion that the origin of salvation in the eternity of God is prior to all the chances that we see in history.[4]
+The author is dealing with election, which in the Old Testament is an historical event.
 Here, election occurs before the foundation of the world.[5]
 Yet, the fact that belonging to Jesus Christ is the basis of the selection still takes an historical view of the manifestation of the elect as the end-time community.
 The election of a people is still the result of the historical event of Jesus Christ.
 Further, the eternal basis of election, Jesus Christ, has come into history, becoming the starting point of their calling.[6]
 Thus, as we continue reading, I hope we can see that election is a matter of the heart of God.
 Divine election is hardly deterministic or fatalistic when we view it this way, which would lead us toward an unfitting anthropomorphic view of God, as though from a standpoint before the beginning of the world, God were looking ahead to a different future.
 Such a God, after determining this future, could retire and die.
 Further, throughout this passage, we have an adoring tone.
 The passage is relational.
 This election arises out of the historical event of Christ in a way like Old Testament forms of election.
 We gladly share this election with others.
 God continues to elect people.
 This passage will bring election and forgiveness together.
 United with verse 10, the counsel of divine election has a link to salvation for all creation, including humanity.
 If it relates to the people of God as representing all humanity, then from the outset we must also view the election of Jesus and his historical mission as service to the future human fellowship of the rule of God.
 Divine election finds provisional manifestation in the people of God.[7]
 The thrust of the message here is not so much about the predestination of individual souls as it is about the plan of God for all of creation.
 God has established a plan of holiness for humanity and, indeed, all the created order.
 The author hints at the theological position of inclusive representation, Jesus Christ as the paradigm of all humanity in its relation to God.[8]
 Such a favorable decision always has warm and personal connotations.
 It communicates joy and happiness.
 The aim of such divine election is the manifestation of the love of God toward creatures who may then participate in the fellowship of the Son with the Father.
 The act of election aims at integration into the filial relation of Jesus Christ to the Father.
 The glorious present of grace is like what we read in the writings of John.
 The sending of the Son into the world serves the divine decision to have this fellowship with humanity but achieves its actualization only at the final consummation.[9]

 In verses 7-10 is a praise of God for redemption, beginning with a reflection upon the work of the Son.
 The author reminds us that the new status and salvation with which God has blessed us has cost the giver, God, plenty.
 Yet, it was all part of the divine plan of redemption.
 The writer confronts us with the danger that threatens humanity and the response of God to that danger.
 Through perishability and death, salvation will come to creatures.
 No guilt, no past events, may stand between our full acceptance and us as adopted children of God.
 We have release from the bondage of guilt and shame we carry with us from our pasts.
 The past can be such a heavy weight for some.
 For some, they need to become aware of how much a weight they are carrying.
 This grace comes through the wisdom and insight of the Father to lavish grace upon us.
 Those in Christ have knowledge of this.
 Such knowledge is inseparable from salvation because knowledge is awareness of the covenant established in Christ.
 Such a mystery or secret is open to all persons to know.
 This knowledge enables us finally to begin to understand the plan of salvation God has designed.
 The pleasure of the Father determined to share the knowledge of this mystery, which he defines as the plan of God to gather up all things in Christ, bringing the act of election (verses 5-6) into a relationship with the eschatological future of consummation that the goal of the eternal counsel of the divine plan for history.
 The election of the people of God relates to this consummation.
 The Father will sum up all things in the Son.
 Their election now is a matter of taking part proleptically in the consummation of creation that God will effect in the future.[10]
 History is not a meaningless cycle of events.
 History makes sense because it has already moved toward its apex.
 Christ reveals the goal of the divine counsel.[11]
 The goal, the summation of all things in Christ, has a connection with Christ as the one through whom the Father created.[12]
 Christ gathers the creatures into the order that respects their distinctions and relations even while bringing the different aspects of creation together.[13]
 As created things participate in the filial relation of Christ to the Father, in their fellowship with the Father they participate in the self-distinction of the Son from the Father.[14]
 The participation of creatures in the Trinitarian fellowship of the Son with the Father is the goal of creation.[15]
 Christ becomes the creative, concrete, historically unfolded principle of the cosmic order and the principle of the unity of its history.[16]

 Verses 11-12 praises God for a redemption that brings with it an inheritance, continuing a reflection on the work of the Son.
 Those in Christ have a special status in participating in the eschatological future of the consummation of all things in Christ.
-Christian hope has its source, not within us, but outside us, in Christ,[17] so that all, Jew and Gentile, might live to the praise of the glory of God.
+Christian hope has its source, not within us, but outside us, in Christ,[17]so that all, Jew and Gentile, might live to the praise of the glory of God.

 Verses 13-14 praises God for a redemption that the Holy Spirit seals or assures to us.
 He shifts his attention to the work of the Spirit.
 The point is the imparted Spirit guarantees believers a share in the future consummation.[18]
 He stresses that gentiles received the word of truth, thereby the word with the truth, identifying it as the gospel of their salvation.
 They turned toward this word and gospel with faith.
 Christ then marked them with the seal of the Holy Spirit, referring to their baptism, a seal that is also a pledge, sign, and promise of the fullness of their inheritance.
 Marked by promise, we live with present estrangement from the destiny of cosmic unity the author envisions, an estrangement we sense from each other and from ourselves.
 A portion of the plan of God for cosmic unity resides in our lives.
 We are to bring that plan into the world that so desperately needs a vision of unity.
 All peoples can now celebrate their common redemption as the people of God.
 The segment ends with saying all this action of God explained in this one long sentence is to lead to our praise of divine glory.
 Poor thankfulness, bad doxology, leads to bad living and poor ethics.

 Ephesians 2:11-22 (Year B July 17-23) is the key and high point of the letter, discussing the Pauline message that Jew and Gentile have peace through the cross.
 It makes clear the abiding link between the church and the Jewish people.
 By the death of Jesus Christ peace has come between Jew and Gentile, a peace within the church of Christ.[19]
 The author rejects the division of the world into those circumcised and those uncircumcised.
 To be without Christ is to be alienated from God and therefore live in misery[20] by being aliens from Israel, strangers to the several covenants enunciated in the Old Testament, especially the promises contained in the stories of Abraham, Moses, David, and the new covenant of Jer 31:31-34.
 Whatever hope the Gentiles had, they now have clarity to its content.
 They were atheist, meaning without God here, the only occurrence of the word in the New Testament.
 His point is that Christ has revealed that the care God showed to Israel God also has for the nations.
 He then expresses a praise to the work of reconciliation brought by Christ.
 He stresses the cost of peace between Jew and Gentile, between people and God, uniting Christ and peace.
 He alludes to Is 57:19 in saying that the blood of Christ has brought Gentiles near, for Christ is our peace, meaning peace with God for both Jew and Gentile.
 In the context of III Isaiah, it refers to exiled Jews hear the word of peace and those who were part of the first wave of returnees, bringing healing between them.
 This shows an application of the passage to the new situation created by Christ and the gospel.
 The cleavage between Jew and Gentile in antiquity was deep.
 Read Esther, Daniel, I Maccabees in that context.
 The belief that God had chosen them did not sit well with many Gentiles, especially since some of their practices, involving circumcision, dietary laws, and Sabbath observance, seemed strange to most of them.
 The antisemitism of antiquity infected the church when it gained political power in Europe.
 It continues today in the attitude of many toward the existence of Israel.
 As the hymn writer reminds us, “Let there be peace on earth, and let it begin with me.”
 A hymn like “In Christ there Is no east or west” is in line with the sentiments here.
 “For the healing of the nations,” which have so much hostility, Christ desires to bring peace.
 Circumcision has now become the property of the church through Christ.
 Christ has overcome the divisiveness of circumcision.
 In Colossians 2:11, in Christ, Gentiles received spiritual circumcision by receiving the circumcision Christ has brought them.
 Christ’s death is a sacrificial circumcision.
 The blood of Christ is the means of coming near, not circumcision, and those far off are all Gentiles, not just God-fearers.
 The opposite of the Gentile’s exclusion from Israel is their inclusion in the Messiah.
 Jews did not win this peace by the dispersion or by Gentiles becoming proselytes, though these things were happening.
 Verses 14-16 may be a hymn of great significance to the community, having a close relationship with Col 1:19-22, a passage that also discusses peace and reconciliation in Christ.
 The hymn focuses on the death of Christ and its effects.
 Christ makes peace through his death.
 To clarify further the type of healing the blood of Christ has brought, his flesh unites Jew and Gentile, breaking down the hedge or wall the Torah created between Jew and Gentile.
-The new Christian people draws from every nationality and overcomes every barrier, but especially the barrier between Jew and Gentile.[21]Considering the cross, Torah has lost its binding authority and deprives it of its force.
+The new Christian people draws from every nationality and overcomes every barrier, but especially the barrier between Jew and Gentile.[21]
+Considering the cross, Torah has lost its binding authority and deprives it of its force.
 Torah symbolizes the enmity between Jew and Gentile, but peace has been won through Christ.
 The cross annuls the divisive element of Torah.
 One might think of this as overly optimistic or even an expression of eschatological enthusiasm.
 Awareness of this reality of the future, however, impels Christian mission to the nations.[22]
 Only here in Pauline literature is it said that Christ has through the cross created in Christ one new humanity, making peace between Jew and Gentile, stressing that this is a new social humanity that derives from an act of creation that leads to act of worship.
 As Jew and Gentile reconcile in one body of Christ through the cross, putting to death the hostility between the two.
 The fruit of peace is a new humanity.
 Precisely by the event of the passion, Christ became a figure that transcends the national and religious differences of Jew and non-Jew.[23]

 This stress on what Christ has done in the cross is different from other letters of Paul, where the emphasis is upon what God is doing in Christ.
 This difference continues as he stresses that Christ came and proclaimed peace, Jesus of Nazareth doing this during his life in word and deed as well as through his death.
 This proclamation is like that of the high priest giving the blessing that the Lord bless and keep you and give you peace (Numbers 6:24-26).
 The focus of this proclamation is a theology of the cross.
 We can see this death as a fulfillment of the sealing of the covenant with blood in the Old Testament.
 In another sense, his death for us and in our place speaks loudly of the love of God in Christ.
-This death is the means of reconciliation of forgiveness.
-In a sense, Christ makes the offering, is thus priest, but the offering is his life, and is thus victim.
+This death is the means of reconciliation and forgiveness.
+In a sense, Christ makes the offering, and is thus priest, but the offering is his life, and is thus victim.
 How can a sacrifice make peace?
 Isaiah 53:12 refers to the servant of the Lord pouring out his life to the point of death, bearing the sin of others, and in this means making intercession for those who sin.
 In this way, a sacrifice is intercession.
 The death of Christ is the mode and effect of the intercession of Christ for Jew and Gentile.
 His prayer embraces diverse hostile persons, groups, causes, and conditions.
 His prayer embraces their common plight, lapses, sins, hostility to God, and brings them before God.
 The focus is the cross, being itself the very moment, means, and cost of peace.

 Ephesians 3:14-21 (Year B July 24-30) is a prayer for the church.
 This closes the first portion of the letter.
 It proclaims the intention of God to re-create and reconcile the entire creation.
 He wants no one to lose heart over his suffering.
 The author’s concern is for those in the church to maintain its faith and the vitality of their community, even as imprisonment becomes a reality and persecution becomes a distinct possibility.
 Paul encourages the reader to begin to fathom the reality that something larger than meets the eye is unfolding.
 The burden of the prayer is that the strength of God should become that of the readers, mediated through the love of Christ that already grounds them.[27]